mukeshkumar1451/Data/README.md

     return f"""
 You are a QA Test Case Designer.

-You must generate NEW test cases for the given User Story by learning from the Historical Test Cases.
+You must generate EXACTLY ONE test case for this User Story.

-STRICT RULES (CRITICAL — DO NOT VIOLATE):
+CRITICAL RULES (DO NOT VIOLATE):

+1) Generate ONLY ONE test case.
+2) Do NOT create multiple test cases.
+3) Do NOT restart step numbering.
+4) Steps MUST start from Step 01 and continue sequentially until the end.
+5) Do NOT stop early — include ALL required steps.
-1) Do NOT explain anything.
+6) Do NOT explain anything.
-2) Do NOT add headings, notes, markdown, or comments.
-3) Output ONLY test case content in the exact format below.
+7) Output must strictly follow the format below.
-4) Every test step MUST use pipe "|" separator.
+8) Every step MUST use "|" separator.
-5) Steps MUST start from "Step 01" and increment sequentially.
-6) Generate COMPLETE steps.
-Do NOT stop early.
-7) This output will be parsed directly into Excel columns.

-Required Output Format (MANDATORY):
+MANDATORY OUTPUT FORMAT:

 Scenario: <short scenario>
 Script: <script name>